The Fault Lines of Faith: The Heros and Villains of the Protestant Reformation

-Where there’s a will, there’s a Pray
+Where there’s a will, there’s a pray

 The modern perception of prayer often presents it as a one-way street: a list of requests addressed to God.
 However, a deeper look at its Hebraic context and Jesus’s teachings reveals a more intimate and conversational interaction.
 This raises profound questions for believers: Does the world need our prayers?
 If every Christian stopped praying, would the world fall apart?
 This […]